BenCuff/github-pages-test/docs/data-vis.md

 {% endcapture %}

 {% include cards-container-start.html %}
-  {% include card.html content=card_content_5 title="❌ To be avoided: using a clustered bar chart when there are many lines to display %}
+  {% include card.html content=card_content_5 title="❌ To be avoided: using a clustered bar chart when there are many lines to display" %}
   {% include card.html content=card_content_6 title="✔️ Best practice: using a line chart to clearly show trends over time for multiple groups" %}
 {% include cards-container-end.html %}